zveric/Enviromental-Science-Notes/The Lithosphere/Reserves and Resources.md

 ## Resource
 - All the material the could be exploited in the future with better tech / economic times

+# Working out whether a Resource is financially viable
 ## Grade of deposits
 - The grade of a deposit is simply the amount of metal present in the deposit
 - This is usually written in % or PPM (Parts per million)